donovanr/whovian_remote_jupyter_kernels/README.md

-# Remote Jupyter Notebook Kernels for Python and R
+# Remote Notebook Kernels for Python and R

 This works on a mac, and should probably work on a linux machine too, but I didn't test it on one.